 Professor of Western Esotericism and Director of the Exeter Centre for the Study of Esotericism (EXESESO), University of Exeter .
-Current research interests include patterns of globalization of esotericism; Theosophy and esoteric theories of spiritual evolution in the twentieth century; Hermeticism, pietism and alchemy in the Enlightenment era; Theology of Electricity.
-My current areas of supervision include Hermeticism; Rosicrucianism; Swedenborg; Theosophy and Modern Art; Rudolf Steiner and Anthroposophy; contemporary Gnostic movements; millenarianism.
-My publications include: The Western Esoteric Traditions: A Historical Introduction (OUP, 2008), G.R.S.
+Research interests included patterns of globalization of esotericism; Theosophy and esoteric theories of spiritual evolution in the twentieth century; Hermeticism, pietism and alchemy in the Enlightenment era; Theology of Electricity.
+His areas of supervision included Hermeticism; Rosicrucianism; Swedenborg; Theosophy and Modern Art; Rudolf Steiner and Anthroposophy; contemporary Gnostic movements; millenarianism.
+His publications included: The Western Esoteric Traditions: A Historical Introduction (OUP, 2008), G.R.S.
 Mead and the Gnostic Quest (2005) (with Clare Goodrick-Clarke); Helena Blavatsky (2004); The Occult Roots of Nazism (2004); "The Esoteric Uses of Electricity", ARIES 4:1 (2004); "The Divine Fire: H.P.
 Blavatsky and the Theology of Electricity", Theosophical History 9:4 (2003); transl. and foreword to Ernst Benz, Emanuel Swedenborg: Visionary Savant in the Age of Reason (2002); Black Sun: Aryan Cults, Esoteric Nazism and the Politics of Identity (2002); Paracelsus: Essential Readings (1999); "The Rosicrucian Prelude: John Dee's Mission in Central Europe" in The Rosicrucian Enlightenment Revisited, ed.
 Ralph White (Lindisfarne Books: Hudson NY, 1999); Hitler's Priestess: Savitri Devi, the Hindu-Aryan Myth and Neo-Nazism (1998).
 As General Editor of Western Esoteric Masters (North Atlantic: Berkeley) I edited Rudolf Steiner (2004), John Dee (2003), Emanuel Swedenborg (2003), Jacob Boehme (2001), Robert Fludd (2001).

 Alastair Logan, MA (Edinburgh), PhD (St Andrews)